RestComm/gmlc/README.md

 Back-end
 ========
-ATI: Any-Time-Interrogation, to gather MSC and Cell-ID from HLR
+* ATI: Any-Time-Interrogation, to gather MSC and Cell-ID from HLR
-PSI: Provide-Subscriber-Information, to gather Cell-ID directly from MSC
+* PSI: Provide-Subscriber-Information, to gather Cell-ID directly from MSC

 Operator Backend Requirements
 ========
 Connectivity to the operator's HLR(s) is needed (SIGTRAN or legacy E1 links).
-The GMLC will send MAP ATI request to the HLR(s) and HLR(s) will respond with cell-id, state and life for which this location was updated.
+The GMLC will send a MAP ATI request to the HLR(s) and HLR(s) will respond with cell-id, state and life for which this location was updated.

 OMA MLP Support (based on MLP v3.1)
 ========